 Most schools currently use over 50% of their energy consumption out of school hours, in the evenings, weekends and school holidays.
+Arrange an interview with the caretaker or building manager to improve heating controls to cut waste during these times.

 Generally, schools consume energy for heating out of hours for 3 reasons: